-OverSimplified is a multi-million viewer educational YouTube channel, with 3.8 million subscribers.
-The channel was created in 2006 under the name “webzwithaz” and its earliest upload is dated October 21st, 2016.
-It grows by roughly 6.6 thousand subscribers every day.
-One in one hundred viewers of the daily 500,000 subscribes to the channel.
+OverSimplified is a popular educational YouTube channel, with 3.8 million subscribers.
+The channel was created in 2006 under the name “Webzwithaz” and its earliest upload is dated October 21st, 2016.
+It grows by roughly 6,600 subscribers every day.
+One in 100 of the channel’s 500,000 daily viewers eventually subscribes to the channel.

 The channel has a winning formula.
-First, an After-Effects animated intro skit with simple characters and hand-drawn backgrounds to introduce the video topic.
+First, an After-Effects animated intro skit with simple characters and hand-drawn backgrounds introduces the video topic.
 Then, OverSimplified’s narration contextualizes the time period.
 The characters at this point exist for bait-and-switch style visual gags.

 Oversimplified’s videos introduce complex topics like imperialism and foreign alliances and re-contextualize them in a way kids can understand, explaining them in great detail.
 Video topics lead directly into others, creating a holistic format ideal for binging.
 Other than the chronological events, history often isn’t the focus.

 In fact, a recurring theme throughout OverSimplified’s videos is the consequences of one’s actions, large and small.
 He proposes what-ifs and alternate takes on historical events with one pointed question, “Can one person truly make a difference?”

 OverSimplified generates somewhere between $80.6k and $1.3m a year from YouTube views alone, according to SocialBlade.
 Although, a fair amount of its financial success comes from typical YouTube sponsors like NordVPN and Honey.
 With the clear simplicity of these characters, it’s no wonder the channel also has its own merch store.
 While there is always room on YouTube for competition, especially in the vein of Bill Wurtz, OverSimplified’s success may be a tough nut to crack.